Mayank356153/BlogPost/README.md

-# 🚀 GDG Social
+# 🚀 BlogPost

-**GDG Social** is a modern, community-powered blogging and social interaction platform.
+**BlogPost** is a modern, community-powered blogging and social interaction platform.
 It allows users to write posts, create groups and events, and engage in real-time messaging.
-Built with **Next.js**, **Firebase**, and powered by **OpenAI**, GDG Social offers an advanced and interactive user experience for developers and communities alike.
+Built with **Next.js**, **Firebase**, and powered by **OpenAI**, BlogPost offers an advanced and interactive user experience for developers and communities alike.

 🌐 Live: [https://blog-post-git-main-mayank-sharma-s-projects.vercel.app](https://blog-post-git-main-mayank-sharma-s-projects.vercel.app/)